 The Thermostat is a valve that lets the coolant pass through your cooling system and engine.
-When a thermostat stuck in the closed position, water is no longer able to move correctly, and the car overheats.
+When a thermostat is stuck in a closed position, water can no longer move correctly, and the car overheats.

 To check the thermostat, we have two options.

-- The first option: Start up the car and let it idle for about 15 minutes.
+- The first option is: Start up the car and let it idle for about 15 minutes.
 Carefully touch both coolant hoses from the radiator to the engine.
 When the thermostat works appropriately, they should both become warm.
 Do not allow the engine to overheat past the normal operating temperature.